Neural Network vs. Machine Learning Guide to Master AI Concepts Faster

 Application of Neural Networks

-Neural networks can be applied to many different tasks.
-Here is a short list of examples:
+Neural networks can be applied to a wide range of tasks.
+Here is a brief list of examples:

 • Facial Recognition: Matches faces for security and social media tagging.